Projects

 Lenia (Continuous Game of Life)

 Lenia is a continuous version of Conway's Game of Life.
-Implement a Julia version.
-For example, you could focus either on performance compared to the python version, or build nice visualizations with Makie.jl.
+Try to implement a Julia version and try to make it faster than python version.
+You can also try to build nice visualizations with Makie.jl.

 Nice tutorial from Conway to Lenia